putnam/binmerge/README.md

 To control the output directory, use the --outdir flag:

-`./binmerge -o "/mnt/stuff/merged-games" "/path/to/My Great Game.cue" "My Great Game (Merged)"`
+`./binmerge --outdir "/mnt/stuff/merged-games" "/path/to/My Great Game.cue" "My Great Game (Merged)"`

 ### Example: Split a merged image